Jared Kushner: Diplomatic activity and Ukraine peace-plan efforts

+In December 2025 Kushner resurfaced as part of a high-stakes U.S. delegation in Trump's second administration.
+Alongside real-estate investor and special envoy Steve Witkoff, Kushner traveled to Moscow and met for nearly five hours with Russian President Vladimir Putin to discuss a revised U.S. peace proposal aimed at ending the war in Ukraine.

+2026 Geneva negotiations and Operation Epic Fury

+In early 2026, Steve Witkoff and Jared Kushner led high-stakes nuclear negotiations with Iranian officials in Geneva.
+British National Security Adviser Jonathan Powell, who attended the talks, characterized Tehran's proposal as "surprising" and substantial, suggesting a diplomatic breakthrough remained possible.

+However, the negotiations collapsed amid allegations from diplomats and critics that Witkoff and Kushner had misrepresented Iran's positions to President Trump, specifically regarding Tehran's willingness to reduce its enriched uranium stockpile.
+Following the failure of the summit, the United States and Israel launched a joint military operation against Iran on February 28, 2026, known as Operation Epic Fury.

+In the aftermath, The Guardian reported that a Gulf diplomat criticized Witkoff and Kushner's role, describing them as acting like "Israeli assets" and accusing them of "unorthodox and destructive diplomacy" that allegedly manipulated the President into the conflict.
+On March 20, 2026, Trump signaled a potential "winding down" of military operations in Iran, citing nearing completion of objectives, while Kushner and Witkoff were reported to be exploring a return to diplomacy based on previous Geneva frameworks.

 Controversies

 Allegations of nepotism

 Kushner's appointment as Trump's senior advisor in the White House in January 2017 was questioned on the basis of a 1967 anti-nepotism law which forbids public officials from hiring family members, and explicitly one's son-in-law, in agencies or offices they oversee.
 The law was passed in response to President John F. Kennedy's decision to appoint his brother, Robert F. Kennedy, as attorney general in 1961.
-However, on January 20, 2017, the Department of Justice Office of Legal Counsel issued an opinion stating the anti-nepotism law does not apply to appointments within the White House, after Kushner's lawyer, Jamie Gorelick claimed the 1967 law does not apply to the White House because it is not an 'agency'.
+However, on January 20, 2017, the Department of Justice's Office of Legal Counsel issued an opinion stating the anti-nepotism law does not apply to appointments within the White House, after Kushner's lawyer, Jamie Gorelick claimed the 1967 law does not apply to the White House because it is not an 'agency'.
 Among other precedents, the OLC opinion invoked a 1993 D.C.
 Circuit Court ruling that enabled Hillary Clinton to serve within the White House during the Clinton administration.
 Kushner was sworn in on January 22, 2017 and was given the office which is physically the closest to the Oval Office.